Azacca Hops: Profile & Substitutions

 Description

-Azacca was bred in Washington by the American Dwarf Hop Association with parentage of Toyomidori (Japan with linage from Northern Brewer) and an unknown variety with lineage to Summit.
+Azacca was bred in Washington by the American Dwarf Hop Association, renamed to Latitude 46, with parentage of Toyomidori (Northern Brewer Grandmother and USDA 64103 Grandfather) and ADHA 94/95 (Summit Grandmother and ADHA 99-25 Grandfather).
 It is named for the Haitian god of agriculture.

 Azacca is a great late and/or dry hop.
 The sustained profile for the aroma situates to that usage.
 Whirlpooling brings out the juicy flavor and sweet aroma.